yagmurduman/Online-Store-Project/README.md

 ## Tools and Languages Used
 Vue Cli was used for frontend, SpringBoot and Java were used for backend.
-Frontend developments were done on VSCode and backend was developed on Intellij, database management was done using phpmyadmin.
+Frontend developments were done on VSCode and backend was developed on Intellij, database management was done using MySQL and phpmyadmin.

 ## Description
 There are 4 user types in this project: Admin, Product Manager, Sales Manager and Customer.